certtools/intelmq-tutorial/lesson-2.md

 ### If something went wrong

-* make sure, all needed bots are running
+* make sure, all needed bots are running (don't forget to start the newly defined filter-expert and file-output bot)
 * make sure that the file output bot-id has a *different* name than the already previously existing one.
 I called it "File-Output2" in the screenshot.
 * make sure the existing pipeline link between the -parser and the deduplicator got removed.
 * In case you started these bots already previously, the data might got de-duplicated.
 We will cover this topic later, but for now you can issue this command: `redis-cli -n 6 -c "FLUSHDB"`